 Here at Macquarie Stem Cells, Dr. Bright aims to reduce the symptoms of osteoarthritis such as pain, stiffness and loss of strength in the joints.
-After your treatment our goal is to keep in contact with you so we can guide you to achieve the best results and get you moving comfortably again.
+After your treatment, our goal is to keep in contact with you so we can guide you to achieve the best results and get you moving comfortably again.
 Patient care and knowledge is what is expected of us and it is exactly what you would expect to gain from our expertise.

-How Do These Cells Help Osteoarthritis?
+Can Stem Cells Help Osteoarthritis?

 - Target and fight off inflammation (reduce the pain you have)